-The National Effective Teaching Institute (NETI-1) is a three-day effective teaching workshop held twice a year: in June (NETI-1A) just prior to the Annual Meeting of the American Society for Engineering Education, and early in January (NETI-1B) prior to the start of the spring semester at most universities and colleges.
+The National Effective Teaching Institute (NETI-1) is a three-day effective teaching workshop held twice a year: early in January (NETI-1A) prior to the start of the spring semester at most universities and colleges, and in June (NETI-1B) just prior to the Annual Meeting of the American Society for Engineering Education.
 The Advanced National Effective Teaching Institute (NETI-2) is held every two years in October.
-The workshops are sponsored by the Educational Research and Methods Division of the ASEE and funded by participants' registration fees.
+The workshops are sponsored by the Chemical Engineering and Educational Research and Methods Divisions of the ASEE and funded by participants' registration fees.

 All NETI offerings are codirected by Rebecca Brent (President, Education Designs, Inc., Cary, NC), Richard Felder (Professor Emeritus of Chemical Engineering, North Carolina State University), and Michael Prince (Professor of Chemical Engineering, Bucknell University).

 At NETI-1A and NETI-1B, Rebecca, Rich, and Mike are are joined by an invited "NETI Fellow" selected from among the nation's rising leaders in engineering education.
-The 2012-2013 Fellow is Cindy Finelli of the University of Michigan, and the 2013-2014 Fellow will be Ken Reid of Ohio Northern University.
+The 2013-2014 Fellow was Ken Reid of Ohio Northern University, and the 2014-2015 Fellow is Milo Koretsky of Oregon State University.

 Basic NETI (NETI-1)